OpenVisualCloud/Media-Transport-Library/doc/configuration_guide.md

 ​ **start_port (int):** `0~65535` start udp port for copies of sessions

 ​ **payload_type (int):** `0~127` 7 bits payload type define in RFC3550

+### Others

+ **shared_tx_queues (bool):** If enable the shared tx queues or not, (optional).
+The queue number is limited for NIC, to support sessions more than queue number, enable this option to share queue resource between sessions.

+ **shared_rx_queues (bool):** If enable the shared rx queues or not, (optional).
+The queue number is limited for NIC, to support sessions more than queue number, enable this option to share queue resource between sessions.

+ **tx_no_chain (bool):** If disable the tx chain support or not, (optional).
+Tx chain is for zero copy support for audio and video transmitters with two different memory pool for header and payload.
+Use can enable this option to use copy mode to reduce the mempool usage, usually for audio sessions number max than 128.

+ **sch_session_quota (int):** The quota unit in 1080p59 yuv422_10bit for one single scheduler(core), (optional).
+Default it will use the quota define in the lib.

+ **rss_mode (string):** `"none", "l3_l4", "l3"` (optional).
+Default it will be detected by lib.